 Together with your degree and other extra-curricular activities, our Careers Service can help you identify and develop some of these skills through our skills programmes.
 Currently these include:

-- Octane: our programme to help you develop your employability skills
+- CareerConnect Skill Building: our suggestions and events to help you develop your employability skills

 - The Student Consultancy: take on real problems and develop real skills for clients in Oxfordshire